doralhw-org/coql-query-builder/README.md

 A lightweight query builder for Zoho CRM that abstracts the COQL queries and provides a fluent API for building them.

+This library is an independent open-source project and is not affiliated with or endorsed by Zoho Corporation.
+‘Zoho’ is trademarks of Zoho Corporation, used here only to describe compatibility.

 ## Installation

 ```bash